 The information obtained by the UZI register about a person, being a natural person or legal entity, will be treated as confidential.
-The requirements imposed in the Personal Data Protection Act [Wet bescherming persoonsgegevens] (Wbp) are explicitly applicable.
+The requirements imposed in the General data protection [Algemene verordening gegevensbescherming] (AVG) are explicitly applicable.

 At least the following documents contain information which is regarded as confidential and will therefore, in principle, not be issued to third parties: